 The top 5 budgeting methods turned into simple and easy printable budget planners.
 Just print & go!

-The same example could be used for budgeting, and specifically the actual budget template.
-People grab spiral notebooks, scratch paper, napkins, or whatever to write it all down.
-They think it’s great and tell themselves budgeting is easy.
-Then they realize through the month that their budget worksheet is missing a bunch of things, and the layout doesn’t make sense, and before you know it…
+People grab spiral notebooks, scratch paper, napkins, or whatever to write their budget down.
+They tell themselves budgeting is easy.
+Then they realize that their budget worksheet is missing a bunch of things, and the layout doesn’t make sense, and before you know it…

 “I hate budgeting!
 It doesn’t work for me!”